Skip to Content

 If you have the capacity, it might be worthwhile to create different segments for different departments or leadership levels as a way to increase engagement.
 You can recruit department heads to put their own team spin on the weekly or monthly news, and ensure those newsletters are a bit more reflective of their team’s culture and interests.
 Plus, employees will always read an email sent ‘from’ their department head. 😉

-If you are using Workshop to create a newsletter, you can make sure only certain people who are on certain teams get the newsletter.
+If you’re using Workshop to create a newsletter, you can make sure only certain people who are on certain teams get the newsletter.
 Knowing your audience is the number one thing to keep in mind when writing.
 The nice thing about Workshop is that you get to pick your audience for every update.
 Can’t beat that for personalization!

 7.)
 Add an FYI or Did You Know? section